 First things first, what is stevia?

-This popular low-calorie sweetener is made from the stevia plant, native to Paraguay and Brazil.
+This popular low-calorie sweetener is made from the Stevia rebaudiana plant, native to Paraguay and Brazil.
 Studies have found people from South America and Asia have been using it for centuries both as a sweetener and for medicinal purposes.
 It’s about 100 to 300 times sweeter than table sugar!
 Before you get too excited, I have to warn you that not everyone finds stevia tasty.
 Some think it has a metal-like flavor, odd aftertaste.
 Or it’s just too bitter for their palate.
 But I encourage you to judge it for yourself!

 Stevia can be categorized into three stages of its refinement process.

 The first one is the plant at its purest form, the fresh stevia leaves.
-Then we have the dried leaves, virtually similar to the first stage.
-But made to last longer before eating.
+Then we have the dried leaves.
+Virtually similar to the first stage but made to last longer before eating.
 You can use fresh or dried leaves for an infusion or as an edible decoration or sweetener agent.

 Lastly, we have stevia extract!
 This can come either in powder or liquid form.
 To make the extracts, stevia plants are dried and go through a water extraction process.
-The most common way to consume stevia in the US is through the granulated version of the plant’s refined extract.
+The most common way to consume stevia in the U.S. is through the granulated version of the plant’s refined extract.

 Okay, so is stevia safe to use during pregnancy?